admiraldolphin/govhack2016/server/README.md

     ./server -abc_base ~/govhack2016/abc \
 	         -npg_base ~/govhack2016/npg \
 			 -linc_base ~/govhack2016/linc \
-			 -newscorp_base ~/govhack2016/newscorp
+			 -newscorp_base ~/govhack2016/newscorp \
+			 -csiro_base ~/govhack2016/csiro

 The server logs when each data set is loaded, and should also log for every request.
+The data format for each data set isn't documented especially, and is inconsistent.
+(Sorry.
+It did make sense at the time.)
+It should be easy to figure out from the source code (e.g. the ABC loader looks for a Summary\_NNNNNNN.json in the NNNNNNN directory).

 For other flags look at the output of `server -help`.